aman-avkalan/DeepOnet_temporal/README.md

 ---

-## Temporal Workflow Design

-The project uses **Temporal** to manage the training lifecycle.

-### Why Temporal?

-- GPU training jobs are long-running and failure-prone
-- Temporal provides:
-  - Automatic retries
-  - Deterministic execution
-  - Activity-level fault isolation
-  - Clear separation of orchestration and computation

-### Workflow Structure

-- **Workflow**
-  - Invokes the DeepONet training activity
-  - Acts as the durable controller

-- **Activity**
-  - Loads data
-  - Trains the DeepONet for a fixed number of epochs
-  - Logs loss per epoch
-  - Runs post-training inference
-  - Saves visualization artifacts

-All heavy computation is isolated inside the activity, keeping the workflow deterministic and lightweight.

----

-## Training Behavior

-- Training runs for a fixed number of epochs
-- Mean-squared error loss is used for all output channels
-- Loss is printed at every epoch for real-time observability
-- Coordinates are precomputed and reused for efficiency

----

 ## Post-Training Visualization

 After training, the activity performs inference on a single sample and generates a comprehensive diagnostic plot containing: